DIS-SIN/neo4j-training-sessions/session_2/README.md

     + print a `snapshot report` (no separate command for this) of nodes and relationships inside the graph database.
     + create a `backup copy` named `session_2_gdb.tar.gz` in the parent directory of `neo4j-training-sessions`

+- In this session:

+    + Download a copy of the graph database from [Session 2 Graph Database](https://drive.google.com/drive/folders/1cXRNOPT1XKjTH4SbqkCKbLCPPA1ozXtW?usp=sharing)
+    + Save it in the parent directory of `neo4j-training-sessions`
+    + Restore the graph database for  `neo4j-algo-apoc` (don't user `p` option if the neo4j password has been set)

+        ./data_tasks.sh pr

 ### 5. Test recommmendation queries